otrv4/otrv4/otrv4.md

 The recommended expiration time is one week.

-Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be valid on local storage even if it has publicly expired.
+Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be locally used even if it has publicly expired.
 This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired published Client Profile from Bob.
-This Client Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
-To allow this party, Bob, to still be able to read these messages, the Client Profile can still be locally valid even if it has publicly expired.
+This Client Profile, nevertheless, can expire prior to the moment in which the other party, Bob, receives the offline encrypted messages.
+To allow this party, Bob, to still be able to validate and decrypt these messages, the Client Profile can still be locally used even if it has publicly expired.
 A recommended amount of time for this extra validity time is of 1 day.

 It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.